SurajSinghChauhan/SurajSinghChauhan/README.md

 - 👯 I’m looking to collaborate on Youtube
 - 🤔 I’m looking for help with ML Projects
 - 💬 Ask me about CP
-- 📫 How to reach me: surajkrsingh@gmail.como
+- 📫 How to reach me: surajkrsingh825@gmail.com
 - 😄 Pronouns: HE/HIS
 - ⚡ Fun fact: ...
 -->